Associate Degree in Equipment Design & Technology

 - Metal/plastics fabricator

-The Associate Degree involves 16 units over 2 years of full-time study or 4 years of part-time study, delivered at a new workshop facility located in the TMMEC Advanced Manufacturing Centre of Excellence in Burnie.
+The Associate Degree in Equipment Design and Technology involves 16 units over 2 years of full-time study or 4 years of part-time study, delivered at a new workshop facility located in the TMMEC Advanced Manufacturing Centre of Excellence in Burnie.
 Co-location at this facility provides students with a range of formal and informal networking opportunities with industry experts.
 We offer evening tutorials to accommodate those already working full-time.
 The first year of the course acts as a foundation year, while the second year of the course provides you with the skills to apply your new knowledge to a range of situations.

 After the successful completion of year 1 of the Associate Degree, you can choose to exit the course and be awarded with a diploma qualification.